unicode-org/cldr/docs/ldml/tr35-info.md

 * The unit is the element value
 * The skeleton (if there is one) supplies formatting information for the unit.
 API settings may allow that to be overridden.
   * The syntax and semantics for the skeleton value are defined by the [ICU Number Skeletons](https://unicode-org.github.io/icu/userguide/format_parse/numbers/skeletons.html) document.
-* If the unit is mixed (eg foot:inch) the skeleton applies to the final subunit; the higher subunits are formatted as integers.
+* If the unit is mixed (eg foot-and-inch) the skeleton applies to the final subunit; the higher subunits are formatted as integers.
 * If the skeleton is missing, the default is skeleton="**precision-integer/@@\***".
 However, the client can also override or tune the number formatting.

 ### Constraints

 * For a given category, there is always a “default” usage.
-* For a given category, and usage:
+* For a given category and usage:
   * There is always a 001 region.
   * None of the sets of regions can overlap.
 That is, you can’t have “US” on one line and “US GB” on another.
 You _can_ have two lines with “US”, for different sizes of units.
 * For a given category, usage, and region-set
   * The unitPreferences are in descending order.

-### Caveats

-The extended unit support is still being developed further.
-See the Known Issues on the release page for futher information.

 * * *